 It was once believed that in the wild, Hyacinths ate only one or two different types of nuts.
 Although their diet is limited, they have now been observed eating at least seven different types of food.
 Joanne Abramson had two of their favorite nuts analyzed.
 Both the bocaiuva and acuri palm nuts contained over 50 per cent total fat and less that 12 per cent protein.
 The complete analysis can be found in her book The Large Macaws.

-Not long ago, Hyacinths were normally fed diets that were too low in fat and that were appropriate for an Amazon.
-Now I see too many Hyacinths that are nut junkies.
+Not long ago, Macaws were normally fed diets that were too low in fat and that were appropriate for an Amazon.
+Now I see too many Macaws that are nut junkies.
 They are fed a diet that consists of only Brazil and macadamia nuts.
 Hens on an all nut diet will begin to lay soft-shelled eggs and can become egg bound.
 So, it is imperative to continue to feed foods that are rich in vitamins and minerals like sweet potatoes, leafy greens and pellets.